nz4ypt/docker-tc/README.md

 # Publish tomcat port is optional if load balancer is used below.
 # 8081 used for JMX which is optional
+# Jenkins agent
+# - assuming jenkins host is "myjenkins" on 8080
+# - assuming agent.jar and secret-file are located in jenkins/agent directory in
+#   mapped volume. if need change, edit runTcWebPool.sh
 docker run -tid \
     -p 8080:8080 -p 9001:8081 \
     --name docker-tcserver1 \